They keep it together, y'all, that's it

 - Mundane Made Awesome: Quite a bit of "normal" things get a unique twist, but Gomez's train set takes the cake.

-- Mythology Gag: The foot of Wednesday's bed has a painting of an octopus on it, precisely the way Charles Addams always drew it◊.
+- The foot of Wednesday's bed has a painting of an octopus on it, precisely the way Charles Addams always drew it◊.

 - Overdrawn at the Blood Bank: Parodied during the school play, where Pugsley and Wednesday bleed copious amounts of blood for several minutes.
 By the time the scene ends, both the stage and the audience are completely drenched, with the bleeding still going.

-- Overly Long Gag: In the first film, Gomez begins to suspect that "Fester" is not his real brother (He is, but he has amnesia and thinks that he's only pretending to be).
-He begins to rant for several minutes, listing various synonyms for a fraud.
+- Overly Long Gag: When Gomez begins to suspect that "Fester" is not his real brother (He is, but he has amnesia and thinks that he's only pretending to be), he begins to rant for several minutes, listing various synonyms for a fraud.
 Cut to "Fester" bonding with Wednesday and Pugsley for several minutes.
 Cut back to Gomez still ranting, who is finally snapped out of it by Fester's caretaker.

 - Portal Book: The books in the Addams' library are an inversion: people can't go in (as far as we know), but the stories in the book manifest in the real world when opened (e.g. The Sun Also Rises creates sunlight).